Some of the terminology we use for registration at JIBC, and what they mean.

 A term to describe courses where students complete their education or training at a physical location, such as at one of JIBC's campuses.

 The name of the online portal where students can access a range of information and services.
+The page is accessible to all students and staff without having to be logged in.
+This page includes;

 Prior Learning Assessment